Svito-zar/Svito-zar.github.io/index.md

 <img style="float: left; border: 5px solid white; padding-right: 10px;" src="assets/Prof_pic.jpg" height="230" alt="portrait">
 I am a last-year Ph.D. student in Machine Learning for animation and human-computer interaction at KTH Royal Institute of Technology in Stockholm.
 My main supervisor is [Hedvig Kjellström](http://www.csc.kth.se/~hedvig/) and co-supervisors are [Gustav Eje Henter](https://people.kth.se/~ghe/) and [Iolanda Leite](https://iolandaleite.com/).

 My research is on machine learning models for non-verbal behavior generation, such as hand gestures and facial expressions.
 I recently gave a talk about it, which you find [in this video](https://youtu.be/JeMwtr8pxcc).
-My latest project, Gesticulator, can be found on [this project page](https://svito-zar.github.io/gesticulator).
+My favorite project, GENEA Challenge 2020, can be found on [this project page](https://svito-zar.github.io/GENEAchallenge2020/).

 I am working in the HealthTech project [EACare](http://www.csc.kth.se/cvap/EACare/), where we aim to develop a robot system to detect early signs of Dementia from the communicative behavior.
 My part is non-verbal behavior generation.